 For the first time, I have taken part in the world-wide ›Challenge 321‹ the International Audiovisual Contest with my AV show »Visiting Old Tailem Town«.
 The pictures were taken at the open-air museum of the same name.
-It was an honour and superior experience for me to participate and be placed 74th of 94.
+It was an honour and superior experience for me to participate and be placed seventy-fourth of ninety-four.

 At the end of June 2021, I am invited to speak to an international audience about The Eclipse of Whiteness at the workshop Toward a History of Modern Colour at Pembroke College, Cambridge University.